 These are Asian Peanut Noodles.
 Before you go running the other direction, hear me out.

 These noodles are like nothing I’ve had before.
-It’s regular spaghetti covered in an Asian inspired peanut sauce.
+It’s regular spaghetti noodles covered in an Asian inspired peanut butter sauce.
+Of course you could use Ramen noodles or your favorite noodles instead.

 My kids were playing with their friends as I prepared this and they stopped playing at least five times to say, “What is that good smell?”
 “What are you cooking?”